hsecurities/hsecurities_engagement_booster/README.md

 ---

-## Future Development Ideas (Conceptual)
+## Future Development Ideas

-*   Robust handling of Instagram's security checkpoints (very challenging).
+*   Robust handling of Instagram's security checkpoints
 *   Advanced warm-up schedules per account with persistent state.
 *   GUI interface (e.g., using Tkinter, PyQt, or a web framework like Flask/Streamlit).
-*   Support for more engagement types (e.g., commenting, following - **EXTREMELY HIGH RISK OF ACCOUNT BAN**).
+*   Support for more engagement types (e.g., commenting, following).
 *   Database integration for managing multiple accounts, their states, schedules, and proxies.
 *   Full server-side Pro license validation, management, and automated fulfillment.
-*   AI-powered comment generation (highly complex, ethically questionable, and still very risky).
+*   AI-powered comment generation.
 ---

 ## Contributing

 While this is primarily an experimental project, constructive feedback, bug reports (especially related to selector changes or Instagram's anti-bot measures), and ethical feature suggestions are welcome.
 Please open an issue on GitHub to discuss potential changes or report problems.

-*(You can adjust this section based on your actual willingness to accept external contributions and how you'd like them managed.)*

 ---